Bell Diagonal and Werner state generation: entanglement, non-locality, steering and discord on the IBM quantum computer: Entanglement measures and discord

 Therefore states displaying CHSH-non-locality are also non-separable (or entangled).
 But not all non-separable states display CHSH-non-locality.

-\Cref{fig:CHSH-non-locality} displays the measure of CHSH-non-locality in the tetrahedron, computed using the simulation circuit of \cref{fig:G-compact}.
+\Cref{fig:CHSH-non-locality} displays the measure $L(\rho)$ of CHSH-non-locality in the tetrahedron, computed using the simulation circuit of \cref{fig:G-compact}.
 This corresponds exactly to the analytical result \eqref{eq:non_locality}.
-We see that CHSH-non-locality vanishes in an ``inflated'' unit ball which contains the octahedron, and is non-zero close to the four corners.
-At the extremal Bell states it reaches its maximum as expected.
+We see that CHSH-non-locality vanishes in an ``inflated'' unit ball (intersection of three unit cylinders) which contains the octahedron $\mathcal{O}$, and is non-zero close to the four corners of the tetrahedron $\mathcal{T}$.
+At the extremal points corresponding to pure Bell states it reaches its maximum as expected.